Publication Ethics

 Publication Ethics Processes

-9. In case of a second substantiated unethical practice, the author receives a life-time ban for publication it Studia sportiva.
+10. In the case of repeated offense (2nd substantiated unethical practice), the author receives a lifetime ban from publishing in Studia sportiva.

 Scientific Misconduct